What to Ask About the Motor Buying Your First Boat on a Budget: PART IV

 Some states don’t require licensing for trailers or titles under certain sizes or any at all.
 But some states do.
 My state, Nevada does require titles on trailers.

-If you go to another state that doesn’t require titles nor registration for boats you have to stop by DMV here in Nevada and they will give you the paper work for a bill of sale for the owner of the boat .
+If you go to another state that doesn’t require titles nor registration for boats you have to stop by DMV here in Nevada and they will give you the paperwork for a bill of sale for the owner of the boat .

 You go there and you have to take the trailer down to their DMV have it inspected and a registration and plates issued for the seller of the boat.